The Ultimate Mortgage Rate Guide in Ontario (2026)

 3-Year Fixed

-- If the economy hits a major crisis and rates drop, it’s much easier to break the 3 year fixed rate, with a lower breakage penalty compared to the 5-year fixed.
+- If the economy hits a major crisis and rates drop, it’s much easier to break the 3 year fixed rate, with a lower breakage penalty than the 5-year fixed.

-- However, if the base case market forecast is correct and rates are 0.25% higher in 3 years, then you’d be renewing into a higher rate, where you could have been in a lower rate for 5 years
+- However, if the base case market forecast is correct and rates are higher within 3 years, then you’d be renewing into a higher rate, where you could have been in a lower rate for 5 years

 - The market is only forecasting a slightly higher rate in 3 years, though, so if youre OK with this potential cost, for more downward flexibility if the economy drops, then the 3-year may be right for you.